ionic-jp/capacitor-site/pages/docs/v3/guides/deep-links.md

 The Site Association file requires the SHA256 fingerprint of your Android certificate.

-If you have enabled automatic signing in the Google Play Store, you can get your SHA256 certificate by going to https://play.google.com/console, selecting your app, Setup, App Signing, and copying your SHA256 app signing certificate thumbprint.

-If you have not signed your app or enabled automatic signing and do not already have a certificate, you can create a new certificate:
+If you don’t have one, create a certificate:

 ```shell
 keytool -genkey -v -keystore KEY-NAME.keystore -alias ALIAS -keyalg RSA -keysize 2048 -validity 10000